sriemer/fix-linux-mouse/README.md

 Many USB mice support using them as PS/2 mouse as well (e.g. with an adapter).
 They also understand the PS/2 protocol.
 This is important for using them on the text consoles/virtual terminals (VT) as well.
-Currently there is support for the USB protocol only on the X Window System on Linux.
+Currently there is support for the USB protocol only on the display servers on Linux.

 ### Linux kernel driver usbhid